a-h-ismail/libtmsolve/README.md

 All error messages are defined in `m_errors.h`.

-Extended functions (like integration) are defined in `function.h`.

 ## Note

-The library uses double precision floating point variables with complex extension for its operations.
+The library uses double precision floating point variables with complex extension for its "scientific" operations, and uses `int64_t` for the integer only version of the parser and evaluator.

 ## License